How to scan documents on a Mac with Continuity Camera

 Once you’ve made sure that your devices satisfy these conditions, we can move on to the process of using Continuity Camera on your Mac.

-How to Scan Documents on Mac using Continuity Camera
+How to scan documents on a Mac using Continuity Camera

-Continuity Camera can be used in a host of apps like Finder, Notes, Mail, Messages, and even in third-party apps like the Microsoft Office Suite.
+You can use the Continuity Camera in a host of apps like Finder, Notes, Mail, Messages, and even in third-party apps like the Microsoft Office Suite.
 The steps to use the feature in all of these apps are the same.

 - Open the app where you want to use Continuity Camera to scan a document on your Mac.